 No matter how carefully you drive, you can’t guarantee that others will do the same.
 Though safe driving practices like always wearing a seat belt can reduce your risk of injury or death, there is no way to eliminate your risk of becoming injured due to another driver’s carelessness.

-If you have suffered because of a pileup accident or other collision caused by someone else’s negligent behavior, Crosley Law Firm is here to help you.
+If you have suffered because of a pileup car crash or other collision caused by someone else’s negligent behavior, Crosley Law Firm is here to help.
 You can get in touch with us by filling out our convenient online form or by calling us at 210-LAW-3000 (210-529-3000).

 Don’t wait — contact us today!